List of modern great powers: Prussia and Germany (1763–1918, 1933–1945)

 After 1850, the states of Germany had rapidly become industrialized, with particular strengths in coal, iron (and later steel), chemicals, and railways.
-In 1871, Germany had a population of 41 million people; by 1913, this had increased to 68 million.
-A heavily rural collection of states in 1815, the now united Germany became predominantly urban.
+In 1871, Germany had a population of 41 million; by 1913, it had increased to 68 million.
+A largely rural collection of states in 1815, the now-united Germany became predominantly urban.
 The success of German industrialization manifested itself in two ways since the early 20th century: The German factories were larger and more modern than their British and French counterparts.
 During its 47 years of existence, the German Empire became the industrial, technological, and scientific giant of Europe, and by 1913, Germany was the largest economy in Continental Europe and the third-largest in the world.
 Germany built up the longest railway network of Europe, the world's strongest army, and a fast-growing industrial base.
 Starting very small in 1871, in a few decades, the navy became second only to Britain's Royal Navy, as Germany planned to match it.
 After the removal of Otto von Bismarck by Wilhelm II in 1890, the empire embarked on Weltpolitik – a bellicose new course that ultimately contributed to the outbreak of World War I.